GieskerB/AspectCppLibrary/docs/generated_docs/stack_trace_ah.rst

 **Detailed Description:**

-    This aspect uses the acp::StackTraceMsgBuilder to build the messages for the stack trace and the acp::printer to print them.
-    By default this aspect will always trigger when an uncaught exception would leave the main function.
+    This aspect collects the recent call history in the event of a thrown exception.
+When the exception is caught eventually or changes to a different one, the corrected data will be discarded.
+    Upon an thrown exception reaching and leaving a join point marked with the acp::fallback attribute the stack trace will be printed.
+    The message itself is shaped by the "build_msg()" function.
+You can replace its content easily by writing an aspect to replace it.
+    The preferred printing device, which is provided to the constructor, is used to make an output.

 *In file* ``src/error_handling/stack_trace.ah``